Board of Trustees

 Mr. Tipton has more than 30 years of business experience including over five years as chief information officer for the U.S. Department of the Interior and 13 years as an engineer for Union Carbide Nuclear Corporation.
 Mr. Tipton has received numerous accolades and awards of recognition for his service and role as an industry leader.
 He was named to The Federal 100 – leaders who play pivotal roles in the government IT community, and the Security Executive Council named him one of the most influential people in security.
 In 2014, CareersInfoSecurity recognized Mr. Tipton in its first-ever ranking of the top 10 individuals who made a substantial impact on infosec careers.
 He received the Distinguished Rank Award for government service from the President of the United States.
 Mr. Tipton is a former (ISC)² Executive Director.

-Daniel Diniz is currently responsible for Information Security Management for OPTUM International, an international healthcare technology subsidiary of UnitedHealth Group, the largest healthcare group in the United States.
-OPTUM is now one of the biggest technology providers for the healthcare market providing solutions and improvements in population health management, care delivery and in the clinical and operating elements of the system.
-Daniel’s responsibilities include all aspects of Information Security Management, Information Risk Management and Incident Management disciplines.
-With 19 years of experience in IT and the last 16 years focused on Information Security and disciplines of internal control, Daniel has worked for Sao Paulo State Government’s tax agency and in some of the largest national and multinational companies in industries such as telecom, internet providers, IT professional services, travel, civil engineering and financial services.
-Daniel is CISSP certified since 2008 and also ITIL-F certified.
+Daniel Diniz is currently responsible for Information Security & Privacy Management at a Fortune 500 Company in the Healthcare Market.
+Daniel’s responsibilities include all aspects of Information Security Management, Privacy, Information Risk Management and Incident Management disciplines.
+With 20 years of experience in IT and the last 17 years focused on Information Security and disciplines of internal control, Daniel has worked for Sao Paulo State Government’s tax agency and in some of the largest national and multinational companies in industries such as telecom, internet providers, IT professional services, travel, civil engineering and financial services.
+Daniel is CISSP certified since 2008 and IRCA ISO 27.001 Lead Auditor certified.
 He holds a Bachelor’s degree in Information Systems and an MBA in Information Security Management from University of Sao Paulo (USP).
-He has served on the (ISC)² Latin American Advisory Board (LAAB) since its creation in 2011 and as the Lead Volunteer in 2012 for Safe and Secure Online Program aiming to bring the initiative to Brazilian Schools.
-He also served at the (ISC)² Foundation Committee in 2012.
+He’s a member of (ISC)² Latin American Advisory Council (LAAC) since its creation in 2011 and has served as the Brazil Lead Volunteer in 2012 for Safe and Secure Online Program aiming to bring the initiative to Brazilian Schools.
+He served at the (ISC)² Foundation Committee in 2012 and now serves at the Center for Cyber Safety and Education Board Trustees since 2016.

 Julie is serving as the Head of Information Security Operationsat SunTrust where she is accountable for leading both theenterprise wide information security strategy and operations.
 Prior to joining SunTrust Julie led the Business Analyticsand Data Services organization at Nationwide Insurance andFinancial Services while also acting as the IT Delivery Executivefor the Information Protection program.
 Prior tojoining Nationwide, Julie served as Chief Security Officer withSymantec where she was building and integrating Symantec’sCyber & Physical security programs with Information RiskManagement.
 In addition to Julie’s strategic role withinSymantec, Julie played a critical role in Symantec’s new CustomerOne Program and served as the Executive sponsor for Symantec’sHealthcare Advisory Board.
 Julie has broad industryexperience within information risk and security, specializing inthe management of information security and business resiliencyprograms.
 Julie has held key information security, riskgovernance, and business resiliency assignments at The Ohio StateUniversity, Cardinal Health and Bank One/JP Morgan Chase.